JamesTurnerGit/CV/README.md

 Solved a lot of additional problems in production by continuing to write scripts in python and MicroStation Basic.

 Worked effectively on a small team to hit deadlines consistently.

-### Energy bar 2008 - 2009

-Waiter and cook, also responsible for locking up and opening shop.
-Frequently was the sole operator at our busy shop.
-Strengthened Time management and prioritisation skills.

-### Harrogate Hospital 2007-2008

-Helped people find their way around the hospital, helped wheelchair bound people move around the building, ran samples from the front desk to the labs.

-### Phase 4 Computers 2006-2007

-Responsible for repairing machines hardware and software.
-This job appealed directly to my love of puzzle solving.
-Each machine was a new puzzle for me to sink my teeth into.
-Worked to tight deadlines and limited resources.

 ***
 ## <a name="Education">Education</a>